bmart18/CIS-408-Bank-Management/README.md

 # CIS-434-Bank-Management-System

-This semester long project was made for CIS 434 Software Engineering
+This semester long project was made for CIS 408 Internet Programming

 In this project we aimed to create a Bank Management system that allowed admins to transfer their money, look at profile details, see Transaction History, as well as contact info for staff.